 The SCSI IDs for the SCA drives are hardwired into the Origin2000 midplane.
 Figure 5-3 shows the assigned addresses.
-The SCSI drives are also terminated directly on the midplane.
+The internal SCSI bus is also terminated directly on the midplane.

 Loading the CD-ROM

 The CD-ROM installs vertically into the chassis.
 Follow these instructions to load the CD-ROM into the drive: